Greta Isaac: Pessimist EP (2021)

 Ahead of her Pessimist EP, Isaac released three of its songs as singles in 2020: "Power", "FU" and "Like Me".
 Another single, "Emmanuel" (2020), was not featured on the EP.
 "Power" was premiered by Notion magazine, which later called the EP "an explosive and personal mix of tracks."
 Isaac said that the song was "about how I feel being looked at as a woman and how I can feel useless without the affirmation of the male gaze," explaining that the lyrics show compliments turning sinister to play with the idea of feminine expectations being used as a weapon against women.

 The EP, which was written over an 18-month period, was Isaac's first major project under an indie-pop sound, rather than her earlier music, which leaned on folk influences.

-Wonderland magazine praised lead single “How To Be A Woman” for its “emotional-yet-kooky lyrics,” calling it a “shining example of the punchy and exaggerated charm that laces the entirety of her EP.”
+Wonderland magazine praised lead single "How to Be a Woman" for its "emotional-yet-kooky lyrics", calling it a "shining example of the punchy and exaggerated charm that laces the entirety of her EP".

 I Think You'd Hate It Here EP (2022)

 Isaac's second EP saw the artist expanding her sound further, pairing intricate lyrics with sonic landscapes that ranged from the stripped back "how are you not freaking out" to the anthemic chorus of "PAYRI$E".

 The six-track EP "feels like Greta's arrival as an artist", according to Gigwise, which praised Isaac's evolution.

-God Is In The TV highlighted the punchy "PAYRI$E" as a standout song, comparing it to a Charli XCX release.
+God Is in the TV highlighted the punchy "PAYRI$E" as a standout song, comparing it to a Charli XCX release.

-The music video for "NUH UH", the third single released ahead of the EP, following "5'1" and "Polyfilla", premiered on Paper Mag, which described the song as having "grizzly electro-pop production".
+The music video for "NUH UH", the third single released ahead of the EP, following "5'1" and "Polyfilla", premiered on Paper magazine, which described the song as having "grizzly electro-pop production".